opendistro/for-elasticsearch-docs/docs/troubleshoot/index.md

 layout: default
 title: Troubleshoot
 nav_order: 9
-has_children: false
+has_children: true
-has_toc: false
+has_toc: true
 ---

 # Troubleshoot

-This page contains a list of issues and workarounds.
+This section contains a list of issues and workarounds.

 ## Multi-tenancy issues in Kibana